zwbetz-gh/zwbetz/content/blog/install-nodejs-on-windows-without-admin-access/index.md

 ## Known Issues

-[@cgronseth](https://github.com/cgronseth) opened an [issue](https://github.com/zwbetz-gh/zwbetz/issues/12) where he ran into a character limit issue.
+[@cgronseth](https://github.com/cgronseth) opened an [issue](https://github.com/zwbetz-gh/zwbetz/issues/12) where he hit the character limit max.
 Turns out the [setx docs](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/setx#remarks) mention this too.

 > Be aware there's a limit of 1024 characters when assigning contents to a variable using setx.
 >